Table of Contents

 Patagonia mission statement: We’re in business to save our home planet.

-Why it works: Patagonia’s mission statement is oft-repeated as a good example, for a reason.
-Although it is wildly loftly, the company really does put their money where their mouth is.
+Why it works: Patagonia is often used as a good company mission statement example, and for a reason.
+Although it’s wildly lofty, the company really does put their money where their mouth is.

 Patagonia originally began as a scrappy company specializing in steel pitons for rock climbing.
 But when the founders realized their gear damaged the rock face they so loved, they pivoted to low-impact aluminum chocks.